 Yet, some sit and wait for the perfect time to come instead of understanding when you were born, the show started.
 The stage was set, the lighting perfected, the seats were filled, and your lines were embedded in your DNA.
 You were born with the gift, trained along your journey, and now all that’s missing are you stepping on that stage in front of the window and perfecting your craft.
 God is your coach and as long as you’re listening and moving, his guidance is free.

-Still, some will look into that window over there and sit still.
+Still, some will look into that window over there and sit.
 Until we learn to trust that a version of the magic, sparkle, and shine we admire lives in each of us and move for ourselves without the need to be like anyone else, God will never be enough.

 8) “When in doubt, bounce the hell out” was a saying a silly friend from the neighborhood used the throw out there.
 See, he was a Lady’s Man and like honey to bees in high school.
 I mean, he was the total package to those who liked that packaging.
 This was back in the “Please Hammer, Don’t Hurt’em” Days when balloon pants, high top fades, and deep house underground parties were all the rage.

 JM was a melting pot of everything dance.
-He could be all “Too Legit to Quit” in one moment then doing a ballet inspired spin while grabbing his toe as he gracefully spun down to the floor and posed through the ending of “Can You Feel It” by Larry Heard.
+He could be all “Too Legit to Quit” in one moment than doing a ballet-inspired spin while grabbing his toe as he gracefully spun down to the floor and posed through the ending of “Can You Feel It” by Larry Heard.
 What he did at parties caused physiological reactions to girls who his moves were able to captivate.
-I personally didn’t get it.
-Maybe because he was a close friend of my family and I actually knew how weird he was.
+I didn’t get it.
+Maybe because he was a close friend of my family and I knew how weird he was.

 So, the women lined up and rumor has it many were given what they thought they wanted.
 JM was a good guy but like most who are young, he didn’t make the best decisions.
 So, when things got complicated, he “bounced the hell out”.
 Looking back on it, leaving must have been offered as a solution for JM early on.
 He always joked about bouncing before the women and responsibilities began piling up.

 In many ways, checking out can become the perfect release of life’s pressure cooker.
-In tense moments, the immediate gratification distance and disconnection brings appears worth the inconveniences.
+In tense moments, the immediate gratification distance and disconnection bring appears worth the inconvenience.
 It may seem to readjust time in your favor and afford you the freedom to create options that will work for the situation.
 Then, life continues.
-Gaps begin to fill, newness is refreshing, and eventually when the time is right, we can address that old thing we left.
+Gaps begin to fill, newness is refreshing, and eventually, when the time is right, we can address that old thing we left.

 As long as the mission is to continue to maneuver forward beyond accountability the damage will mount and eventually everything you left will catch up with you.
 In instances like these, some folks say, “You need to get in front of it” meaning address it on your terms instead of allowing the situation to create the terms for you.
 When you’re this far ahead of your madness while strategizing on creating the right time to go back in time, God will never be enough.

 9) Sometimes the simplest things are the very things that living in this flesh will complicate.
-Being kind to ourselves sounds easy yet at times we are hard on ourself without knowing it.
+Being kind to ourselves sounds easy yet at times we are hard on our self without knowing it.
 There is so much we navigate regularly and it’s easy to side step our inner self as the primary source for the fuel we need.
-The activation of our internal fuel lies in our ability to see ourselves as worthy enough to show up for our self.
+The activation of our internal fuel lies in our ability to see ourselves as worthy enough to show up for ourselves.

 This is almost impossible when the choice is made to replay a negative reel in your mind that wipes out the ability for you to connect to the grandeur of your creation.
 Our brains, the ultimate computer catalogs, stores, and replays information.
 This process is one that is somewhat automatic yet intentional at the same time.
 Access to some stimuli is unavoidable but what is stored, maintained, and replayed is always a choice.